Breaking a Nursing Employment Contract – What’s the Big Deal!?

 - Adds stress on the relationship between the facility and agency.
 This could result in a loss of future contracts.

 What if You Have to Get Out of a Nursing Contract?

 We understand that you are people too!
 You have family and friends and sometimes “life happens”.

 - Be upfront and honest with your recruiter about it.
-We will fight on your behalf to annul any contract cancellation fees or possible “do not return” statuses, but we can only do this if you let us know what’s going on.
+We will help you try to avoid any contract cancellation fees or possible “do not return” statuses.
+But we can only do this if you let us know what’s going on.

 - Ask your recruiter if there are any alternatives to canceling your contract.
 For example, ask if you can push the start date to a few weeks later.

 - Follow the protocols the agency has in place for canceling a nursing contract.